fortunejs/fortune/doc/CAVEATS.md

 ### What It Is Not

 - Fortune is not a framework, it is intended to be composed within Node web frameworks or used standalone.
-- There is no MVC, no ORM or active record pattern, and no route matching (this may optionally be handled by the serializer).
+- There is no MVC, no active records, and no route matching (this may optionally be handled by the serializer).
-- Record types are only concerned with field types and foreign keys, there is no other built-in validation.
+- Record fields are minimally concerned with types and foreign keys, there is no other built-in validation.

 ### Undirected Graph